slimcoin-project/slimcoin-project.github.io/index.md

 All we want is to continue the exciting **Proof of Burn** experiment.
 You can read more about it [in our wiki](https://github.com/slimcoin-project/Slimcoin/wiki).

 In a few words, Proof of Burn is a mechanism where you get the right to find blocks if you burn coins. *Yes, you destroy your money* - and get a **long-term reward** winning the chance to get block rewards.
 Sounds crazy, huh?
-[Read more here - it has very interesting economical properties](https://github.com/slimcoin-project/Slimcoin/wiki/The-magic-of-Proof-of-Burn).
+We have prepared an [simple explanation (ELI5)](/proof-of-burn-eli5-en.md).
+[And read more here about its advantages - it has very interesting economical properties](https://github.com/slimcoin-project/Slimcoin/wiki/The-magic-of-Proof-of-Burn).

 Some of us are planning exciting new features like a social network or a crowdfunding platform. **Stay tuned!**